Nepal High Trek

 After having breakfast, we will continue our walk toward Chhuksang.
 We need to walk through the main trail.
 We will be pleased with the beautiful scenery which will be so much impressive.
 Walking slowly on Humpty Dumpty way we lastly reach Chhuksang where we will spend our night at a lodge.

-From Chhuksang we will move toward Jomsom.
-Panoramic view of all around the surrounding with giant mountains can be seen in our way.
+From Chhuksang we will move toward Kagbeni.
+A panoramic view of all around the surrounding with giant mountains can be seen in our way.
 A beautiful glimpse of great ranges of giant mountains will be joyful.
-We will be moving until we will reach to the Jomsom where we will stay our night.
+We will be moving until we reach Kagbeni, and you can visit the old Buddhist monastery there.

-We will catch the early morning flight over to Pokhara.
-From the flight magnificent view of mountain ranges with snow, a cap can be seen.
-After reaching Pokhara we will view and visit the local market at Lakeside in our leisure time.
+After breakfast, we will drive back to Pokhara by private jeep and it takes about 6 to 7 hours to reach Pokhara.
+During the drip you can see stunning, diverse views of mountains, landscapes and villages.
+After reaching Pokhara, we will view and visit the local market at Lakeside in our leisure time.
 Then we will return back to the hotel to stay at our memorable night.

 Day 15:Drive back to Kathmandu by Sofa tourist bus (1350 m) - 8/9 Hrs